balena-io/deploy-to-balena-action/README.md

 # Deploy to Balena Github Action

-This action allows you to push to Balena builders as an automated way to create releases on your fleet.
+This action allows you to push to Balena builders as an automated way to create releases on your Fleet or [Block](https://github.com/balenablocks).
 Depending on the context available to the action, it will either make your release a draft or not.

 ## Usage